mahavedalla/mahavedalla/docs/questions/bhavana/what-perceptions-culminate-in-nibbana.md

-# What perceptions culminate in Nibbāna?
+Question: What perceptions culminate in Nibbāna?
 Category: Bhāvana
 Sutta References: AN 7.49
 Tags: Saññā